Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 If you have your own OA document, you can use it as well.

-### Encoding URL
+### Encoding the payload

 1. Copy the [sample document contents](https://github.com/Notarise-gov-sg/api-notarise-healthcerts/blob/master/test/fixtures/v2/pdt_pcr_notarized_with_nric_wrapped.json).
 If you are using your own OA document, open the file in a text editor and copy the file data.

    ![Copy document content](/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html/copy-healthcert-data.png)

-2. Minify/ Compress the OA document data
+2. Minify/Compress the OA document

    - We will be minifying/compressing the JSON data in the OA document to prevent additional characters from being encoded later in step (3)
    - You can use online tools like [Code Beautify](https://codebeautify.org/jsonminifier) to help you